Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 ### Step 2:  Register the sample with your Azure Active Directory tenant
 There are two options:
  - Option 1: you run the `Configure.ps1` PowerShell script which creates two applications in the Azure Active Directory, (one for the client and one for the service), and then updates the configuration files in the Visual Studio projects to point to those two newly created apps.
+Instructions for these option are provided in the [Configure.ps1](./AppCreationScripts/Configure.ps1) file
- - Option 2: you do the same manually.
+ - Option 2: you do the same manually through the Azure portal and modifying the code.
+This is what is explained below:

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.